HL7/bulk-data/input/pagecontent/export.md

 This implementation guide does not address protection of the servers themselves from potential compromise.
 An adversary who successfully captures administrative rights to a server will have full control over that server and can use those rights to undermine the server's security protections.
 In the bulk-data-export workflow, the file server will be a particularly attractive target, as it holds highly sensitive and valued PHI.
 An adversary who successfully takes control of a file server may choose to continue to deliver files in response to client requests, so that neither the client nor the FHIR server is aware of the take-over.
 Meanwhile, the adversary is able to put the PHI to use for its own devious purposes.

 Healthcare organizations have an imperative to protect PHI persisted in file servers in both cloud and data-center environments.
 A range of existing and emerging approaches can be used to accomplish this, not all of which would be visible at the API level.
-This specification does not dictate a particular approach at this time, though it does support the use of an `Expires` header to limit the time period a file will be available for client download (removal of the file from the server is left up to the implementer).
+This specification does not dictate a particular approach at this time, though it does support the use of an `Expires` header to limit the time period a file will be available for client download (removal of the file from the server is left up to the server implementer).
 We recommend that servers SHOULD not delete files from a bulk data response that a client is actively in the process of downloading regardless of the pre-specified Expires time.
 Work currently underway is exploring possible approaches for protecting extracted files persisted in the file server.

 Data access control obligations can be met with a combination of in-band restrictions such as OAuth scopes, and out-of-band restrictions, where servers limit the data returned to a specific client in accordance with local considerations (e.g.  policies or regulations).
 The FHIR server SHALL limit the data returned to only those FHIR resources for which the client is authorized.
 Implementers SHOULD incorporate technology that preserves and respects an individual's wishes to share their data with desired privacy protections.
 For example, some clients are authorized to access sensitive mental health information and some aren't; this authorization is defined out-of-band, but when a client requests a full data set, filtering is automatically applied by the server, restricting the data that the client receives.